-We have now come to the end of our 2018 courses but below you will find details of the various courses we have on offer for 9-16 year olds in 2019.
-Many more details will be published in the coming weeks.
+Below you will find details of the various courses we have on offer for 9-16 year olds in 2019.

-We are running two courses in the Easter holidays during the week 8th-12th April aimed at 10-16 year olds.
-We could take 9 year olds depending on maturity and ability, please get in touch to discuss.
+We are running two courses in the Easter holidays during the week 8th-12th April aimed at 9-16 year olds.

 DEVELOPMENT COURSE - this is a 3 day course running from 8th-10th April from 9-5pm and is £250 per person.
 This course is aimed at those who have already been introduced to rowing, at whatever level from beginner through to advanced and are looking to develop their skills to the next level.

 We will be running two 5 day courses in the Summer holidays for 9-16 year olds.
-All levels from beginners to advanced will be welcome in both weeks.
+All levels from beginners to advanced will be welcome on both weeks.

 The cost is £450 per person and the dates are 29th July - 2nd August and 5th-9th August.